bigchaindb/coalaip-http-api/README.md

         "publicKey": "<base58 string>",
         "privateKey": "<base58 string>"
     },
-    "sourceRightId": "<ID of an existing Right that allows for the creation of this new Right>" }
+    "sourceRightId": "<ID of an existing Right that allows for the creation of this new Right; must be held by the user specified in `currentHolder`>"
+}

 RETURNS: